vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

   (i.e., if `spam.pow.increaseDifficulty` is `> 1`, the same block can be used for more transactions if the PoW accordingly increases in difficulty).

- Violations of the latter rules cannot lead to a transaction being removed, as different validators have a different view on this; however, they can be verified post-agreement, and the offending vega-key can be banished for 30 minutes.
+ Violations of the latter rules cannot lead to a transaction being removed, as different validators have a different view on this; however, they can be verified post-agreement, and the offending vega-key can be banished for the duration of 1/48 of an Epoch with a minimum duration of 30 seconds.
+E.g. if the epoch duration is 1 day, then the ban period is 30 minutes.
+If however the epoch is 10 seconds, then the ban period is 30 seconds.

 Notes: